salmanazamdev/restaurant-fullstack-app/README.md

-# 🍛 Khaana Express – Full-Stack Restaurant App
+# 🍛 Khaana Express – Full-Stack Restaurant Food Delivery App

 Khaana Express app is a full-stack food delivery/ordering and restaurant management platform.
 It features a secure and scalable backend built with Node.js, Express, and PostgreSQL (Dockerized), and a modern mobile frontend using React Native (Expo Router).